The-Algorithmic-Hedgehogs/pacs/docs/index.md

 |1 |  685 sec | -|
 |2 |  352 sec |1.94x|

+This test of the Spark code on a single core of the *m4.xlarge* instance will be the baseline.
+All of the speed-ups below will be calculated based on this performance.

 #### Testing Spark Code on Cluster of m4.xlarge Instances

 The code for this is available [here](https://github.com/rohuba/PACS/blob/master/spark_code/spark_implementation_distributed.py).

-To tune the task/partition value for breaking up input files, the Spark application was changed to be able to take in a user-defined variable for the number of partitions the input files should be split into through command-line; the flag `-n` allows the user to define the number of partitions.
-Within this code, partition number for Spark was changed by adding an argument in `sc.textFile("control_file_100_seqs.txt", n)` where `n` is the number of partitions specified by the user through the `-n` flag.
+To tune the task/partition value for breaking up the input files, the Spark application was changed to be able to take in a user-defined variable for the number of partitions the input files should be split into through command-line; the flag `-n` allows the user to define the number of partitions.
+Within this code, the partition number for Spark was changed by adding an argument in `sc.textFile("control_file_100_seqs.txt", n)` where `n` is the number of partitions specified by the user through the `-n` flag.

 The table below shows efforts to tune different parameters and improve the speed-up when using up to 8 nodes.
 The speed-up is compared to the performance of 1 core on 1 node of a m4.xlarge instances.

-The following command was used:<br>
+The following command was used to generate the stats in the table:<br>
-`spark-submit --num-executors 2 --executor-cores 2 spark_implementation_distributed.py -u control_file_100_seqs.txt -s experimental_file_100_seqs.txt -g Brie_CRISPR_library_with_control_guides.csv -o spark_run_4_core -n 4`
+`spark-submit --num-executors 2 --executor-cores 2 spark_implementation_distributed.py -u control_file_100_seqs.txt -s experimental_file_100_seqs.txt -g Brie_CRISPR_library_with_control_guides.csv -o spark_run_4_core -n 4`<br>
+Parameters were varied as seen in the table below.

 |Number of worker nodes| Number of cores|Number of tasks| Elapsed time |Speed-up|
 |---------------|--------------|--------------|--------|--------------|